 - Heat sunflower oil in a medium heavy-based pot or deep fat fryer.
 You want the oil to be at least 10cm deep.
 I find using a smaller pot is easier as less oil is required.

-Place the seasoned flour in a flat dish, and using a tablespoon measure, scoop out the falafel mix and drop onto the flour.
+- Place the seasoned flour in a flat dish, and using a tablespoon measure, scoop out the falafel mix and drop it onto the flour.
 Roll these lightly to dust in the flour.

 - Place layers of paper towel on a large tray and have a slotted spoon ready.